telerik/maui-docs/controls/slider/value-thumb.md

 ## Drag Mode

-The Slider supports different dragging options&mdash;only the thumb or free.
-In addition, you can completely disable the drag.
+The Slider's `DragMode` property lets you configure one of three dragging options&mdash;only the thumb, free, or disabled.

 You can control the available dragging options through the `DragMode` property of the Slider: